 All the same, you shouldn’t discount those bargain-basement, kickabout apartments – such as those in the Horizons d’Huez.
 And if staying somewhere like that means the difference between skiing and not skiing – well, we know which we’d rather do.
 Go for it.

 Well-planned ski-in ski-out places

 Le Village is a collection of five purpose-built ski in-ski out chalets run by British tour operator VIP, and is the best place to stay in town.
 It’s right at the top of Alpe d’Huez in a little huddle of buildings near the Rond Point des Pistes and the DMC gondola – with five different lifts to choose from when you click into your skis each morning.
 The style is sleek and modern, and while they’re not – by modern gazillionaire standards – properly luxurious, they are very comfortable.
 One of them, VIP Club Chateau, is a seven-bedroom chalet that is rentable by the room.
-One of our reporters stayed there recently.
-He doesn’t like chalets much, but says “Wild horses wouldn’t have to tug very hard to get me back inside”.
 The property sleeps 15 people, has a hot tub, sauna, open fire and magnificent views from the balconies.
+Pictured here: Club Chateau.